FuelLabs/fuels-rs/docs/src/providers/rocksdb.md

 > Note 1: If the specified database does not exist a new database will be created at that path.

-> Note 2: If the `fuel-core` library is not installed locally you will need to use the `rocksdb` feature to utilize the code snippets above.
+> Note 2: To utilize the code snippets above, either the `fuel-core` binary must be present or the `rocksdb` feature needs to be used.